 1. Strengthening agroforestry policies at national and international levels

 Policy frameworks that integrate agroforestry into national agricultural and environmental strategies are essential for large-scale implementation.
 Many existing policies focus on forestry and agriculture as separate sectors, creating regulatory barriers for tree-based farming systems.
 National agroforestry action plans, such as those developed in Brazil and Kenya, have demonstrated the potential of policy-driven agroforestry promotion.
-Strengthening global commitments to agroforestry within agreements like the United Nations Framework Convention on Climate Change (UNFCCC) can further enhance adoption rates (Dhyani et.al., 2021).
+Strengthening global commitments to agroforestry within agreements like the United Nations Framework Convention on Climate Change (UNFCCC) can further enhance adoption rates (Dhyani etal., 2021).

 2. Incentivizing farmers through subsidies and payments for ecosystem services